appuio/techlab/dev-labs/05_en_troubleshooting_autoscale.md

 oc autoscale dc ruby-ex --min 1 --max 3 --cpu-percent=25
 ```

+In the web console we can see that the manual scaling of the pods is no longer possile.
+Instead we se the values of the autoscaler.

 Now we can generate load on the service.

-**Note** Use this command to get the Hostname of the route
+Replace `[HOSTNAME]` with the hostname of your route.

-`oc get route -o custom-columns=NAME:.metadata.name,HOSTNAME:.spec.host`
+<details><summary>Get Hostname</summary>oc get route -o custom-columns=NAME:.metadata.name,HOSTNAME:.spec.host</details><br/>

 ```bash
 for i in {1..500}; do curl -s https://[HOSTNAME]/load ; done;